KTMD-plant/extract-promoter-sequences/README.md

 3. the desired promoter length in basepairs

 **OUTPUT:**
-a fasta file with of promoter sequences where each promoter sequence has the same name as its associated gene sequence.
+a fasta file of promoter sequences where each promoter sequence has the same name as its associated gene sequence.

 ## USAGE
+Download the three scripts in this repository and put them all in the same directory as the fasta file and gff file you want to extract promoter sequences from.
+Make sure you make all three of these scripts executable with:
+`chmod +x extract_prom_seq.bash`

+`chmod +x build_genome_file.py`

+`chmod +x subset_gene_features.R`

+To extract promoter sequences, use:

 `./extract_prom_seq.bash -f <FASTA FILE> -g <GFF FILE> -l <DESIRED PROMOTER LENGTH>`